 - Be flexible and adaptable when it comes to assigning roles and responsibilities.
 The needs of the business can change over time, so it is necessary to be able to make adjustments when necessary.

 - Communication is key when it comes to working as a team.
-Everyone needs to be able to effectively communicate with each other in order to ensure that everyone is on the same page.
+Everyone needs to be able to communicate effectively with each other to ensure that everyone is on the same page.
 Set up the channels and methods of communication to ensure a smooth flow of information across different roles.

 6. Define Sales Strategies